xinsun1/General_pipeline/Popgen/aDNA.mapping.md

 - mapdamage is used to check the mutation pattern `mapDamage: plot`
 - etc

+`bwa aln` vs `bwa mem`
+The main difference is aln use global mapping while mem using k-mer for mapping.
+Thus k-mer allows for local mapping and allows for soft/hard clips.
+The use of k-mer makes it much faster than bwa aln.

 An example `yaml` file.
 ``` bash
 # -*- mode: Yaml; -*-